Skip to main content

 !

-Florida's heat hardens rubber and accelerates cracking.
-A serpentine belt or coolant hose that looks fine during a PM can blow out two weeks later when ambient temps hit 98 degrees.
-Belt failures disable the alternator, water pump, and AC compressor simultaneously.
+Florida heat hardens rubber and accelerates cracking.
+A belt that looks fine during PM can blow two weeks later at 98 degrees.

 Our Breakdown Response Process